bhk/scam/intro.md

     +    (f 3 2))
     "1 5 6 9"

-SCAM's compiled nature allows for more error reporting than Make programmers are used to:
+SCAM's compiled nature allows for more useful error reporting than what Make
+provides:

 * syntax error reporting